qiniu/formstate-x/dumi/docs/guide/advanced/index.md

 )
 ```

-As we know from section [Reactive Validation](#TODO), if you access observable data inside validator, the validator will be triggered automatically when the observable data changes.
+As we learnt from section [Reactive Validation](/guide/validation#reactive-validation), if you access observable data inside validator, the validator will be triggered automatically when the observable data changes.
 In this case, which means, you don't even need to know that "rePassword" should be revalidated when "password" changes, also you don't need to tell formstate-x so, it just works, as long as you read its value correctly.

 ### Transformed State